Does Restraining Order Show Up on Background Check? Search Yours Free

 Does a PPO (Personal Protective Order) Show Up On a Background Check?
 Level 1 Check?
 Level 2 Check?
 What Types Of Screenings Reveal Restraining Orders?

-A level 2 background check is fingerprint-based and is much more likely to reveal if someone has a restraining order issued against them, but again it would depend on how deep a dive the searcher takes.7
+On the other hand, a level 2 background check is fingerprint-based and is more likely to reveal if someone has a restraining order issued against them, depending on the depth of the search conducted.7

 Firearms background checks will reveal if a person has an active protective order against them pursuant to The Brady Act which prohibits someone from purchasing or possessing a firearm if they are subject to a protective order.